-Green Tea Changes Estrogen Metabolism, Lowering Cancer Risk
+Green Tea Improves Estrogen Metabolism, Cancer Risk

 The study comes from the NIH’s National Cancer Institute, and was led by Dr. Barbara Fuhrman.
 The researchers tested the levels of urinary estrogens and metabolites among 181 healthy Japanese American women from California and Hawaii.
 Of the group, 72 of the women were postmenopausal.
 The remainder of the group was premenopausal.

 The data was compiled using a combination of urinary testing along with personal interviews with each women.
 The woman’s intake of not only green tea, but black tea, coffee (decaffeinated or not) and soda (decaffeinated or not) was also queried and recorded and measured, and the results were adjusted with respect to caffeine consumption.
 Considerations such as soy consumption, body mass index, age and others were also made and adjusted.